hyperledger/besu-docs/docs/HowTo/Monitor/Metrics.md

 alerting service to access Besu metrics.
 Use [Grafana](https://grafana.com/) to visualize the collected data.
 A sample [Besu Grafana dashboard](https://grafana.com/dashboards/10273) is provided.

-The Besu Quickstart has [monitoring with Prometheus and Grafana configured](../../Tutorials/Examples/Private-Network-Quickstart.md#monitoring-nodes-with-prometheus-and-grafana).
+The Besu Example Networks have [monitoring with Prometheus and Grafana configured](../../Tutorials/Examples/Private-Network-Example.md#monitoring-nodes-with-prometheus-and-grafana).

 !!! example
     Use Prometheus to monitor the number of blocks your Besu node is behind the chain head and be alerted